 - To improve our brain’s ability to learn and remember things, technically known as “synaptic plasticity”.

 - To conserve some energy so we’re not just actively “out and about” 24-hours a day.

 So how much sleep do adults need?
 It’s less than growing kids but you may be surprised to know that it’s recommended that all adults get 7 – 9 hours a night.
 Try not to skimp!

 Don’t worry, I have you covered with actionable tips for a better night's sleep.

-If you're a woman in perimenopause or menopause you may have already discovered that sleep can be elusive.
-Some women have trouble getting off to sleep, some wake in the night and struggle to get back to sleep.
+If you're a woman in perimenopause or menopause you may have already discovered that a good night's sleep can be elusive.
+Some women have trouble falling to sleep, some wake in the night and struggle to get back to sleep.
 It’s no surprise considering that the odds are stacked against you.

 our hormones are not descending in a straight line.
 Like our moods, it’s more of an out of control roller coaster, while the body gets used to its new way of being.
 It’s what causes the symptoms that go along with menopause.
 The odds are against us and really, considering what we are up against it is a wonder that we sleep at all.

 Hormones regulate your energy, the way you function, and how well you sleep.

 Estrogen is the primary hormone...

 in regulating our reproductive function and monthly cycle.
 Estrogen also promotes good, restful sleep.
 When our estrogen levels are good we enjoy positive moods, good skin, mental clarity and good sleep.
 When they are low we can suffer from anxiety, fatigue, fogginess, headaches and poor sleep.